diego-conti/centone/README.md

 Creates a list of computations to be passed to the main script

 ### runcomputation.m
 Main script that iterates through signatures, looking for counterexamples.
+The output is a CSV file where each line takes the following form:

+d;n;M;time;memory;algorithm;generators

+* _d_ group order
+* _n_ group number
+* _M_ signature
+* _time_ computation time in seconds
+* _memory_ maximum memory usage in MB
+* _algorithm_ string identifying the algorithm version
+* _generators_ One of the following:
+    * {I:reason} if computation was skipped; the string _reason_ then identifies the criterion used to exclude it;
+    * {} if no counterexample was found
+    * otherwise, a list of counterexamples, one in each Aut(G)-orbit of refined passports

+### printcounterexamples.m
+Print all counterexamples that have been computed

+## Bash scripts
 The sh directory contains some bash scrips that invoke the Magma scripts with example parameters.
-These scripts employ parallel awk and grep, and they have been tested on CentOS Linux 7.
+These scripts employ parallel and awk, and they have been tested on CentOS Linux 7.
+They should be run in the order in which they appear here:

 ###	computesignatures.sh
 Computes signatures up to d=2000